 Cyprus is today home to a unique blend of financial services firms.
-Key players in the banking scene are Bank of Cyprus, Hellenic Bank and RCB Bank.
+Key players in the banking scene are Bank of Cyprus and Hellenic Bank.
 However, in addition, many foreign banks, which carry out international banking business, have a presence on the island.
 Cyprus’ booming fund sector has attracted a host of fund management companies, including Citigrade Capital, Hanseatic Capital Management, GMM and many more.
 Fund platforms such as KMG Capital Markets and Fortified Capital operate as third-party providers, while an array of fund administrators such as Alter Domus, IQ-EQ and Vistra complement the sector.

 Foreign exchange trading is probably one of the most active segments in Cyprus’ financial industry.
 CySEC issued its first forex brokerage licence to Windsor Brokers in 1988, but with the emergence of online retail trading interest in setting up in Cyprus intensified significantly.
-Today, some 40 forex firms are based on the island, including companies such as FXPro, OctaFX, FXTM and BDSwiss.
 The professional services segment is headed by the ‘Big Four’ as well as a range of top-tier legal, accounting and corporate services providers with plenty of international expertise.

 Regional Business and Management Hub